richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * "We need to capture and analyze cost data from many subscriptions"
 * "Our subscriptions have more than 1,000 resources and are hitting the Cost Management API's per-request limitation"
 * "We want to pull historical data...
 730 days {i.e., 2 years}"
-* "We want to pull more Cost Management API columns than before, but we haven't settled on a final set {i.e., capture should be dynamic}"
+* "We want to pull more Cost Management API columns than before, but we haven't settled on a final set {i.e., schema **will** drift}"

 <br>The solution described in this documentation will:
 * Leverage Logic Apps' nested iteration capability with input parameters for Subscriptions and Start / End Dates